xrennvidia/NeMo-Run/docs/source/guides/management.md

 exp.status()
 ```

-This method will display information the status of each task in the experiment.
+This method will display information about the status of each task in the experiment.
 The following is a sample output from the status of experiment in [hello_scripts.py](../../../examples/hello-world/hello_scripts.py):

 ```bash
 Experiment Status for experiment_with_scripts_1730761155